 Chapter 1: Early Days

-1896: One of the first film rental offices is in New York City by Percy L. Waters.
-Because most reels around 10 minutes’ worth of film – equivalent to about 1,000 feet – content at this time is generally quite short.
+1896: One of the first film rental offices is founded in New York City by Percy L. Waters.
+Because most reels can only hold around 10 minutes’ worth of film – equivalent to about 1,000 feet – content at this time is generally quite short.
 Longer films requiring multiple reels will soon become more popular, but at a cost, as the average multi-reel film weighs approximately 60 lbs.

 1900: The New York Film Exchange, one of the world’s first film exchanges – businesses that buy and rent reels – is founded.
 Within five years or so other film exchanges opened across the U.S. in cities such as Chicago and Boston.